gitisgeiloiswia/ansible/README.md

   - TLS 1.2 is allowed
   - RC4 is not allowed
   - serves a index.html under /var/www/nginx/index.html
     - with your group name
     - your group members
     - the name of the lecturer
     - the date of the last run,
   - Example:
 	> GROUP2

 	> ALABA-ARNAUTOVIC-PROEDL

 	> KAPPEL,CHRISTOPH

 	> 01.01.2011
-	> Change me
 - ##### Service nginx must be running (1 PTS)

 ## Anleitung